dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 .. figure:: figure/data_volume_not_found.png

-If this is the case and data should be found, repeat the instructions to stage the input data or contact MET Help (met_help@ucar.edu). for assistance.
+If this is the case and data should be found, repeat the instructions to stage the input data or contact MET Help (met_help@ucar.edu) for assistance.

 Verify that the use case ran successfully
 """""""""""""""""""""""""""""""""""""""""